Legal Resources Frequently Asked Questions

 See Brokers Act §17–530(a)(3).

-Question 9: Can a licensee who previously acted as a subagent or seller’s agent switch hats and represent the buyer?
+Can a licensee who previously acted as a subagent or seller’s agent switch hats and represent the buyer?

 We recommend having the seller acknowledge that the other agent in the transaction initially worked for the seller as a subagent or seller’s agent and now represents the buyer.
 The Maryland REALTORS® Agency Change Acknowledgement form may be used for this purpose.